One of the most common questions we hear is, “Are you an LMS (Learning Management System)?”

 LMS (Learning Management System)

 An LMS is a platform that manages learners and events.
-It is primarily used for the assigned delivery and tracking of formal course completion and the administration of programs and competencies, including online, virtual classroom and instructor-led.
-It is not typically used to create content.
+It is primarily used for the assigned delivery and tracking of formal course completion and the administration of the training program and competencies, including online, virtual classroom and instructor-led.
+As a course management tool and eLearning platform, it is not typically used to create content.
 Published content simply lives inside an LMS, and any content updates or changes are managed outside of the system.
 Any content that resides in the system is locked in a published format, as it is not a content or asset repository.

 Main Features: